Magnetic Resonance Imaging (MRI) of the Spine and Brain

 - Subdural hematoma (an area of bleeding just under the dura mater, or covering of the brain)

-- Degenerative diseases, such as multiple sclerosis, hypoxic encephalopathy (dysfunction of the brain due to a lack of oxygen), or encephalomyelitis (inflammation or infection of the brain and/or spinal cord)
+- Degenerative diseases, such as multiple sclerosis, hypoxic encephalopathy (dysfunction of the brain due to a lack of oxygen), or encephalomyelitis (inflammation or infection of the brain)

 - Hydrocephalus (fluid in the brain)

-- Herniation or degeneration of discs of the spinal cord
+- Herniation or degeneration of discs of the spine

 - To help plan surgeries on the spine, such as decompression of a pinched nerve or spinal fusion